 - 5. The TC-EDC, at its meeting, held in Geneva on January 9 and 10, 2013, considered document TC-EDC/Jan13/19 "Revision of Document TGP/8: Part II: Techniques Used in DUS Examination, New Section: Statistical Methods for Visually Observed Characteristics", which contained the text, as proposed in Annex II to document TC/49/32 and the information provided in Annex III to document TC/49/32.
 The TC-EDC noted that the only examples were for the use of COY, which was already covered by document TGP/8 Part II: Section 3: "The Combined Over-Years Criteria for Distinctness".
 The TC-EDC suggested that it would not be appropriate to continue the development of a section on "Statistical Methods for Visually Observed Characteristics", unless new guidance was provided.
 The TC-EDC also agreed that, if the document continued to be developed, only realistic examples should be included. - 6.
-The TC, at its forty-ninth session, held in Geneva, from March 18 to 20, 2013, considered document TC/49/32.
-A copy of document TC/49/32 is reproduced on the webpage of the thirty-first session of the TWC (http://www.upov.int/meetings/en/details.jsp?meeting\id=28526). - 7.
+The TC, at its forty-ninth session, held in Geneva, from March 18 to 20, 2013, considered document TC/49/32. - 7.
 Annex II to document TC/49/32 contained proposed text by the drafter (Mr. Kristian Kristensen, Denmark) for New Section: "Statistical methods for visually observed characteristics", on the basis of comments by the TWPs, at their sessions in 2012.
-The amendments to the text considered by the TWPs at their sessions in 2012 are indicated by highlighting and strikethrough for deletions and highlighting and underlining for additions. - 8.
+The amendments to the text considered by the TWPs at their sessions in 2012 were indicated by highlighting and strikethrough for deletions and highlighting and underlining for additions. - 8.
 Annex III to document TC/49/32 contained a copy of supplementary information concerning consequences of the decisions for DUS examination as background information for consideration when document TWC/30/29 was discussed by the TWC, at its thirtieth session, held in Chisinau, Republic of Moldova, from June 26 to 29, 2012 (see document TWC/30/19 "Consequences of Decisions for Examination of Distinctness, Uniformity and Stability"). - 9.
-The TC agreed that it would not be appropriate to continue the development of a section on "Statistical Methods for Visually Observed Characteristics", unless new guidance was provided beyond the methods already provided in document TGP/8.
-In that regard, it requested the TWC to clarify if proposed to modify an existing method or provide a new additional method (see document TC/49/41 "Report on the conclusions", paragraph 72). - 10.
-On May 15, 2013, the Office of the Union received from an expert from Denmark (Mr. Kristian Kristensen) a memorandum which provides his analysis on similarities and differences between the existing methods already provided in document TGP/8 and the method which was proposed to the TC, at its forty-ninth session, in Annex II to document TC/49/32. - 11.
-The Annex to this document contains the memorandum received from the expert of Denmark, which could assist the TWC to clarify if proposes to modify an existing method or provides a new additional method.
+The TC, at its forty-ninth session, agreed that it would not be appropriate to continue the development of a section on "Statistical Methods for Visually Observed Characteristics", unless new guidance was provided beyond the methods already provided in document TGP/8.
+In that regard, it requested the TWC to clarify if it proposed to modify an existing method or provide a new additional method (see document TC/49/41 "Report on the conclusions", paragraph 72). - 10.
+On May 15, 2013, the Office of the Union received from an expert from Denmark (Mr. Kristian Kristensen) a memorandum which provided his analysis on similarities and differences between the existing methods already provided in document TGP/8 and the method that was proposed to the TC, at its forty-ninth session, in Annex II to document TC/49/32.
+The Annex to this document contains the memorandum received from the expert of Denmark, which was presented to the thirty-first session of the TWC, held in Seoul, from June 4 to 7, 2013, as the Annex to documents TWC/31/23 Rev. and TWA/42/23 Rev.